santiyounger/Reverie-Obsidian-Theme/README.md

 ![dark](img/reverie-2020-09-14-light.png)

-If you like this theme, leave a comment on the [Obsidian Forum](https://forum.obsidian.md/t/theme-reverie-dark-light/6770) post I made for it.
+If you like this theme, leave a comment on the [Obsidian Forum Post](https://forum.obsidian.md/t/theme-reverie-dark-light/6770) I made for it.

 # Theme Name:
  ## Reverie